-- ☐ To integrate technology so as to effectively enrich, enhance and extend student learning and achievement. - ☐ To assist students as they become technologically literate and competent so as to compete in our global society. - ☐ To develop 21st Century Learners, proficient in communication, collaboration and critical thinking skills. - ☐ To develop a plan to define hardware and software requirements. - ☐ To develop and secure financial resources for hardware and software. - ☐ To develop a technology curriculum that effectively integrates technology throughout the curriculum. - □ To offer basic and advanced computer in-services to our school and parish families utilizing our Internet accessible computer lab and Advanced Learning Center. - ☐ To develop a plan for on-going and comprehensive professional development training for staff.
+- □ To integrate technology so as to effectively enrich, enhance and extend student learning and achievement. - ☐ To assist students as they become technologically literate and competent so as to compete in our global society. - ☐ To develop 21st Century Learners, proficient in communication, collaboration and critical thinking skills. - ☐ To develop a plan to define hardware and software requirements. - ☐ To develop and secure financial resources for hardware and software. - ☐ To develop a technology curriculum that effectively integrates technology throughout the curriculum. - □ To develop a plan for on-going and comprehensive professional development training for staff.

-The school has access to the Internet and also has access to seminars and workshops provided by the Kent Intermediate School District.
-In addition to our budgeted technology line-item, we have very secure funds through our yearly PTA Fundraiser, Magazine Sale, and Parish Auction that raise money dedicated toward our technology program.
+The school has access to the Internet and also has access to seminars and workshops provided by the Kent Intermediate School District and the Diocese of Grand Rapids.
+In addition to our budgeted technology line-item, we have very secure funds through our yearly PTA Fundraiser and Parish Auction that raise money dedicated toward our technology program.